Iranaphor/WeedManagement/README.md

 ---
 ## Known Flaws

-####
+**Flaw:**
-> The Sprayer Robot takes no penalty for driving over the crops to spray.
+The Sprayer Robot takes no penalty for driving over the crops to spray.
-> **Possible soluition:**
+**Possible soluition:**
-> Restructure Hunter to drive down the centre of the row, drifting side to side to reach the targets.
+Restructure Hunter to drive down the centre of the row, drifting side to side to reach the targets.

+**Flaw:**
+Lack of elegent management for Robot Locations.
+**Possible soluition:**
+Model the field as a topological map, and manage the robots using an system to lock edges in use, define a series of one-way systems, and setup a give-way policy for edge merging.

 ---